-The Upper Limb program is a specialist program that aims to maximize upper limb function for people with tetraplegia (paralysis of all four limbs and the trunk) and other neurological conditions (such as stroke and acquired brain injuries).
+Nerve and tendon transfer surgery is performed by Austin Health's Upper Limb program, a specialist program that aims to maximise upper limb function for people with tetraplegia (paralysis of all four limbs and the trunk) and other neurological conditions (such as stroke and acquired brain injuries).

 The program is a collaboration between our plastic and reconstructive surgeons and Upper Limb occupational therapists, rehabilitation physicians and physiotherapists.

 Together, they work closely with you, your carers and family to help you reach the best limb function possible.

 Our team was one of the first in the world to introduce the nerve transfer technology for spinal cord injuries.
 We were also the first worldwide to do multiple nerve transfers simultaneously to reconstruct upper limb function for people with quadriplegia.

 Austin Health is one of only two sites in Australia where there is an established nerve transfer surgery program within a spinal cord service.

 We have a strong focus on research and evidenced-based practice and enjoy a high international profile on this topic.

 Our main focus is nerve and tendon transfer surgery to give people back arm and hand function following injury or other neurological damage.

 We have extensive experience in improving upper and lower limb position and/or function for those who have had a stroke or acquired brain injury, or who cerebral palsy and multiple sclerosis.
 This is achieved using tendon lengthening and tendon transfer surgery combined with the appropriate use of intramuscular Botulinum toxin, splinting and strengthening therapy.